5-choosability of graphs with crossings far apart: The proof of Theorem

-\begin{proof} Let us consider a $2$-chord $uvw$ that does not satisfy the conclusion of the claim such that $G_2$ is maximal.
-First, suppose that $uv$ is not crossed.
-An $L$-coloring of $G_1$ does not extend to an $L$-coloring of $G_2$, hence $G_2$ (with the precolored path $uvw$) violates (P), (T) or (O).
-If $G_2$ violates (P) or (T), then by \refclaim{cl-noseptr} and \refclaim{cl-nochord} the outcome of the claim holds.
-Therefore, we conclude that $G_2$ violates (O).
-Since the obstruction in $G_2$ violating (O) contains a special subgraph with a vertex distinct from $v$ and $v\notin V(F)$, we conclude that $v\notin N$, and hence $|L(v)|=5$.
-By \refclaim{cl-basic} and \refclaim{cl-noseptr} we also conclude that $G_2$ is the obstruction.
+Since the obstruction in $B_2$ violating (O) contains a special subgraph with a vertex distinct from $v$ and $v\notin V(F)$, the condition (D) for $B$ implies that $v\notin N$, and hence $|L(v)|=5$.
+By Lemmas~\ref{lemma-cl-noseptr} and \ref{lemma-cl-nochord-nocr} we also conclude that $G_2$ is equal to the obstruction.
 Let $S$ be the set of $L$-colorings of $uvw$ that do not extend to an $L$-coloring of $G_2$.
-The inspection of the non-colorable obstructions with $\ell(P)=2$ in Figure \ref{fig-badlists} shows that one of the following holds: \begin{itemize} \item[(R1)] there exists a set $A$ of at most two colors and $S$ contains only colorings $\psi$ such that $\psi(v)\in A$, and furthermore, if $|A|=2$ then neither $u$ nor $w$ has list of size three; or, \item[(R2)] $S$ contains only colorings $\psi$ such that $\psi(u)=\psi(w)$, and neither $u$ nor $w$ has list of size three. \end{itemize} Indeed, by \refclaim{cl-colprop}, all obstructions except for \ob{M1} and \ob{C1} satisfy (R1) with $|A|=1$.
+The inspection of the obstructions with $\ell(P)=2$ in Figure \ref{fig-badlists} shows that one of the following holds: \begin{itemize} \item[(R1)] there exists a set $A$ of at most two colors and $S$ contains only colorings $\psi$ such that $\psi(v)\in A$, and furthermore, if $|A|=2$ then $|L(u)|\neq 3$ and $|L(w)|\neq 3$; or, \item[(R2)] $S$ contains only colorings $\psi$ such that $\psi(u)=\psi(w)$, and neither $u$ nor $w$ has list of size three. \end{itemize} Indeed, by \refclaim{cl-colprop}, all obstructions except for \ob{M1} and \ob{C1} satisfy (R1) with $|A|=1$.
 If $G_2$ is \ob{M1} or \ob{C1}, then neither $u$ nor $w$ has list of size three, by (M) together with the distance condition and by (C).
 The inspection of the colorings shows that if $G_2$ is \ob{C1}, then (R1) holds with $|A|=2$, and if $G_2$ is \ob{M1}, then either (R1) holds with $|A|=2$, or (R2) holds (the latter is the case when the two lists of size 3 are equal, i.e., $a=c$ in Figure~\ref{fig-badlists}).